Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Introduction

 in all dimensions.
 To our knowledge, this is the first rigorous bound for the variance of the RSOS model in continuous time, beyond the trivial bound of $O(t^2).$ In one dimension, we show a logarithmic lower bound on the variance:

 The logarithmic lower bound is based on the analysis of a \textit{dual} RSOS process, which is an RSOS process that starts from the well-shaped initial configuration $|x|$.
 It turns out that the distribution of $f(t,0)$ is equal to that of the minimum of the dual RSOS process at time $t$.
-The overall proof strategy closely mirrors \cite{penrose2008growth}, where a similar logarithmic lower bound was established for ballistic deposition.
-We work towards this logarithmic lower bound in Sections \ref{sec:dual_rep},\ref{sec:dual_growth_rate},\ref{sec:lower_bound}.
+The dual process also has a limiting growth rate, which we need to analyze to prove the log lower bound.
+The overall proof strategy closely mirrors \cite{penrose2008growth}, where a similar lower bound was established for ballistic deposition.
+We work towards this lower bound in Sections \ref{sec:dual_rep},\ref{sec:dual_growth_rate},\ref{sec:lower_bound}.